direktiv/direktiv.github.io/docs/getting_started/secrets-registries.md

         "Authorization": "bearer jq(.secrets.secretToken)"
 ```

-This workflow will use a private Docker container marketplace.gcr.io to perform a GET request and return the results to the instance data.

 ## Registries

-Direktiv can store authentication information for a Docker repository on a namespace-by-namespace basis.
+Direktiv can store authentication information for a container repositories on a namespace-by-namespace basis.
 Creating secrets can be done via the [Direktiv API](../../api) or web interface in the settings page.

 With the relevant registry defined, functions referencing containers on that registry become accessible.
 For example, if a registry was created via the api with the following curl command: